abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Availability**: Numerical atomic orbital basis (multi-k points)
 - **Description**: Whether to output the density matrix of localized orbitals into files in the folder `OUT.${suffix}`.
 The density matrices are written in the format of sparse matrices, as mentioned in [out_mat_hs2](#out_mat_hs2).
 The files are named as:
-  - npsin = 1: data-DMR-sparse_SPIN0.csr;
+  - nspin = 1: data-DMR-sparse_SPIN0.csr;
-  - npsin = 2: data-DMR-sparse_SPIN0.csr, and data-DMR-sparse_SPIN1.csr.
+  - nspin = 2: data-DMR-sparse_SPIN0.csr, and data-DMR-sparse_SPIN1.csr.
 - **Default**: False

 ### out_wfc_pw